 Good teachers also know what appeals to their individual students.
 Likewise, we should learn and appeal to our kids’ learning styles.
 Cheri Fuller describes the three categories of learners: talkers and listeners, doers and touchers, and watchers.
 Each of our grandchildren demonstrate one or a combination of these strengths in their approach to learning.
 That’s why a grandparent shouldn’t expect a “doer and toucher” grandchild to sit still for very long during a lecture or an extended homework session.
 And that’s why auditory “talkers and listeners” learn better from tapes than from books.

 But before we categorize our grandchildren too fast, it’s much more complicated than that.
 Your grandchild’s temperament comes into play: one grandchild will keep trying and trying until she can ride that bicycle; another will give up after one crash and wait a few months or years.
 And there are other factors: some kids like structure; some thrive with background music and indirect light; some do their best early in the morning; some need to bounce ideas off other students.
-The point is not that we should let our kids’ learning styles rule our lives to the point of disruption, but rather that most of us need to be more sensitive to this aspect of our kids’ education.
+The point is not that we should let their learning styles rule our lives to the point of disruption, but rather that most of us need to be more sensitive to this aspect of our grandkids’ education.

 Third, if we want to teach our grandchildren effectively, we must become expert encouragers.
 Students inevitably fail; it’s part of their learning and development.
 We can help turn setbacks into positive, learning experiences—rather than embarrassments or failures—by being unwavering sources of confidence and support for our kids.
 They’ll begin to recognize and count on that support, the relationship will be strengthened, and they’ll be increasingly open to learn from their old man.
 What’s more, we may just inspire in our grandchildren a desire, possibly even a love, for learning.
 Perhaps there’s no higher goal in the task of educating our grandchildren.